xyMa00/Rescue/README.md

 	cd Ressac
 	python setup.py install

 Installation only requires a few minutes.

+ #### From scRNA-seq generate simulation data sets by running

+    simulate.py -d [input]
+But you need two .txt files about scRNA-seq data: *_celltypes.txt and _counts.txt.
+(The _celltypes.txt file contains the 'Celltype' column.)

 ## Data preprocessing
 * First you need to convert the input data to a .h5ad file(this file should contain 'cell_type' in its obs).